larsjuhljensen/JensenLab/_pages/training_stringapp_eubic.md

 _How many clusters have at least 10 nodes?_

-### 3.2 Functional enrichment

-We will work with the largest cluster in the network (it should be in the upper left corner).
+We will continue working with the largest cluster in the network (it should be in the upper left corner).
 Select the nodes of this cluster by holding down the modifier key (Shift on Windows, Ctrl or Command on Mac) and then left-clicking and dragging to select multiple nodes.
 The nodes will turn yellow if they are selected properly.
 Then, create a new network by clicking on the **New Network from Selection** button and choosing the option **From Selected Nodes, All Edges** or via the menu item **File → New Network → From Selected Nodes, All Edges**.

 <!-- [Select cluster](cycmd:filter create name="myfiltercluster1" json='{ "id" : "ColumnFilter", "parameters" : { "criterion" : [ 1, 1 ], "columnName" : "__mclCluster", "predicate" : "BETWEEN"} }'){: .btn .btn--cybrowser .btn--primary}
 [Create new network from selection](cycmd:network create excludeEdges=false nodeList=selected source=current){: .btn .btn--cybrowser .btn--primary}
  -->

 _How many nodes and edges are there in this cluster?_

+### 3.2 Functional enrichment

 After making sure that no nodes are selected in the current network, go to the menu **Apps → STRING Enrichment → Retrieve functional enrichment** or use the **Functional Enrichment** button in the **Nodes tab** of the **STRING Panel** on the right side.
 Then, select the original, not clustered network ‘String Network’ as **Background** (instead of ‘genome’) and click **OK**.
 A new **STRING Enrichment tab** will appear in the **Table Panel** on the bottom.
 It contains a table of enriched terms and corresponding information for each enrichment category.
 You can see which proteins are annotated with a given term by selecting the term in the **STRING Enrichment panel** and you can see the terms annotating a given node by slecting it.